Victoria Princewill

 Victoria Princewill (born 1990) is an English writer and novelist best known for her historical fiction.

 She is the author of two books: In the Palace of Flowers (2021) and The Diary of Sarah Forbes Bonetta (2023).
 In the Palace of Flowers was named one of the Top 5 Books of 2021 by Times Radio presenter Mariella Frostrup.

 In 2024, Princewill received a Highly Commended distinction in the Historical Association’s Young Quills Award for Best Historical Fiction for Young People, for her young adult novel, The Diary of Sarah Forbes Bonetta.

 Early life and education

 Princewill was born in Manchester in 1990.
 She is a descendant of the Princewill royal family of the Kalabari Kingdom, a traditional state in Nigeria's Niger Delta.
 In her 2021 essay for Granta, Princewill reflected on her heritage and ancestral ties to the region's ruling structures.

-She graduated in 2012 with a Bachelor of Arts (BA) in English Language and Literature from Keble College, Oxford University.
-She completed a Master of Arts (MA) in Philosophy at University College London (UCL) in 2015.
+She graduated in 2012 with a Bachelor of Arts in English Language and Literature from Keble College, Oxford University.
+She completed a Master of Arts in Philosophy at University College London in 2015.
 She also received an MA (Oxon) in English in 2019.
-As of 2021, she was pursuing a Master of Science (MSc) in neuroscience at King's College London.
+As of 2021, she was pursuing a Master of Science in neuroscience at King's College London.